DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-2/autumn-training-session-2.md

 - [Social-Psychological Interventions in Education: They’re Not Magic](https://journals.sagepub.com/doi/10.3102/0034654311405999)
 - [Motivation Interventions in Education: A Meta-Analytic Review](https://journals.sagepub.com/doi/10.3102/0034654315617832)

-Before this session takes place, early career teachers (ECTs) should have the following.
+Before this session takes place, early career teachers (ECTs) should have the following:

 1. Exposure to key knowledge from ITT Core Content Framework on relevant sub-standards.
 2. School input as needed.